Our office hours are:

 I have financial aid now, but what about next year?
 Is it necessary to apply again?

-Each year the U.S. Department of Education will send to you a renewal reminder containing important information about your Federal Student Aid PIN and the FAFSA application process.
-(If you included a valid e-mail address on your FAFSA last year, you will receive the reminder by e-mail.
-Otherwise it will be mailed to your permanent address.)
-You will need your Federal Student Aid PIN to access your pre-filled FAFSA on the Web application that contains much of your application data from last year.
-For students who received school need-based funding, there may be additional requirements to submit.
+Each year the U.S. Department of Education will send you a renewal reminder containing important information about the FAFSA application process.
+If you included a valid e-mail address on your FAFSA last year, you will receive the reminder by e-mail.
+You will need your FSA ID to access your pre-filled FAFSA that contains much of your application data from last year.

 My financial aid award was based on anticipated credits and housing status, but my plans have changed.
 What do I do?